Bordeaux- and Rhône-style wine blends, light snacks, and tours

 "One of Woodinville’s pioneering wineries since 1992, it specializes in Bordeaux-style blends while also producing a Rhône portfolio, sourcing fruit from top properties as well as its own Grand Ciel vineyard.
 The wines are textural and refined: Chaleur Blanc (a sauvignon blanc–sémillon blend) is waxy, pithy, and apple-skin flavored, while the entry-level red blend D2 offers polished, violet-tinged, Chambord-like tones." - Bryce Wiatrak

-"Prominent Woodinville winery DeLille Cellars will open a new lounge in the former Wheelhouse restaurant space next door later this spring or summer, offering glass pours, flights, and food and wine pairings, in addition to reservations for small private events.
-DeLille — known for popular Bordeaux-style blends, particularly its signature D2 — was founded in 1992, but has been stretching its wings of late, moving its production and retail facilities under one roof in the Hollywood Station building two years ago.
-Before COVID impacted the region, the winery had an eye on hosting large tastings and live music in the new digs, but shifted to smaller scale offerings, such as weekly takeout dinners for two.
-The new expansion should help DeLille ramp up more elaborate plans." - Gabe Guarente
+"I report that prominent Woodinville winery DeLille Cellars will open a new lounge in the former Wheelhouse restaurant space next door later this spring or summer, offering glass pours, flights, food and wine pairings, and reservations for small private events.
+Known for popular Bordeaux-style blends—particularly its signature D2—and founded in 1992, DeLille moved production and retail under one roof in the Hollywood Station building two years ago.
+Before COVID they had eyed hosting large tastings and live music but shifted to smaller-scale offerings like weekly takeout dinners for two; this new expansion should help them ramp up more elaborate plans." - Gabe Guarente